ubercomrade/esdeg/README.md

   -h, --help            show this help message and exit -p PARAMETER, --parameter PARAMETER
-                        Parameter estimated in test (enrichment or fraction), default= enrichment -f FORMAT, --format FORMAT
+                        Parameter estimated in test (enrichment or fraction), default= enrichment -c CONTENT, --content CONTENT
-                        Format of file with matrices (meme or hocomoco), default= meme -c CONTENT, --content CONTENT
                         The maximal GC content difference between promoters of foreground and background in Monte Carlo algorithm.
 Range of possible threshold [0.01 ..
 1.0].
 If threshold is equal to 1.0 then GC content is not taken into account.
 In this case (thr = 1.0) algorithm works faster.
 Default= 0.3.